Coconut oil for dogs can be used as a topical ointment for their bodies, or as a dietary supplement.

 You’ve probably noticed recently that coconut oil is everywhere.
 Online and in magazines, blog posts and articles list the cure-all properties of coconut oil.
 Devoted fans around the world post glowing testimonials.

-In fact it’s become so ubiquitous, I’ve just realized I even have a favorite meme about it.
+In fact it’s become so popular, I’ve just realized I even have a favorite meme about it.

 In case you’re wondering, it’s the one that goes “Frizzy hair?
 Coconut oil.
 Dry skin?
 Coconut oil.
 No shaving cream?
 Coconut oil.
 Bad credit?
 Coconut oil.
 Boyfriend acting up?
 Coconut oil”.